 The inverter converts 12-volt electricity from your batteries into 110-volt power.
 The switch for the inverter is located under the monitor panel.
 The inverter powers the TV and one additional labeled 110-volt receptacle.

-On units 25 ft. and over in length, it also supplies power to the bedroom TV and/or Blu-Ray Disc player when ordered as an option.
-On units under 25 ft. in length, it also supplies power to the Blu-Ray Disc player when ordered as an option.
+The inverter also supplies power to the bedroom TV and/or Blu-Ray Disc player when ordered as an option.

 Overloading the inverter will cause an automatic shutoff to activate.
 Removing the load will allow the inverter to reset.